Is Juicing Healthy? Advice from a Dietitian

 So where does juicing fit into all of this?

-Juicing vegetables (preferably) and fruits is a bit different (but not entirely).
+Juicing vegetables and fruits is a bit different (but not entirely).
 Straight out of the gate, you aren’t going to concentrate those liquids to amp up the sugars.
 You also aren’t heat processing some of the nutrients out of them so the potential for health benefits is higher.
 And when you choose more green veggies like kale, cucumber and spinach for your homemade or juice bar juice, the sugar content is going to be lower than a fruit forward juice.

 But juicing isn’t a free-for-all either!

 Certain truths still hold – that when you juice, you lose some of the benefits of eating the whole fruit or vegetable.
 In addition, the pleasure – and satiety benefits – of eating actual food is lost.
 Human cannot survive (for long) on juice alone.
 Your body needs cleansing fibre, nourishing fats and strengthening protein to operate at optimal capacity.
+Which is why I like making blender juices, so you keep the fibre.

 However, when you are juicing fresh vegetables it can help you boost your consumption of fresh produce – particularly if you don’t love to cook veggies – so it is a step in the right direction for a lot of people.